leanprover/lean4/doc/quickstart.md

 1. Install [VS Code](https://code.visualstudio.com/).

-1. Create a new folder called `foo` and add a file named `hello.lean` containing the following:

-    ```lean
-    import Lean
-    #eval Lean.versionString
-    ```

-1. Open this folder in VS Code and install the `lean4` extension.
+1. Launch VS Code and install the `lean4` extension.

     ![installing the vscode-lean4 extension](images/code-ext.png)

-1. Open the file named `hello.lean` you created earlier and you should see the following popup:
+1. Create a new file using  "File > New File" and click the `Select a language` link and type in `lean4` and hit ENTER.
+You should see the following popup:
     ![elan](images/install_elan.png)

     Click the "Install Lean using Elan" link and follow the progress